wp-plugins/plugin-organizer/readme.txt

 4. Page edit screen.

 == Changelog ==

+= 5.6.1 =
+Changed array creation to not use shorthand as that created problems for some users.

 = 5.6 =
 Removed a print_r statement that had been left in the code from testing.